Best Quit Habit Tracker Apps to Quit Anything in 2026

 • Clean, award-winning design

-• Integrates with Apple Health
+• Deep Apple Health integration

 Cons

-• Apple devices only, no Android
+• Apple devices only

 Habitica